SchornacklabSLCU/amfinder/doc/SCRIPTS.md

   {train,predict}       action to be performed.
-    train               learns how to identify AMF structures. predict             predicts AMF structures. image                 plant root scan to be processed. default value: *jpg
+    train               learns how to identify AMF structures. predict             predicts AMF structures.

 optional arguments:
   -h, --help            show this help message and exit